TetsumichiUmada/text2emoji/README.md

 | [RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)    |         0.9911430 |     0.4304813 |
 | [DecisionTreeClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html)    |         0.9988302 |     0.4585561 |

-Based on the accuracy scores, it seems like SVC (support vector machine) classier is working fine, but its accuracy is low.
-The LinearSVC is working good although the model is overfitting (meaning that the training accuracy is higher and test accuracy is low).
-We can observe the same phenomena for the other classifiers.
-By choosing the classifier with the highest accuracy score on the test set, the LinearSVC seems to be good.
+Based on the accuracy scores, it seems like SVC works, but gives poor results.
+The LinearSVC classifier works quite well although we see some overfitting (meaning that the training accuracy is high and test accuracy is significantly lower).
+This means the model has difficulty generalizing to examples it hasn't seen.

+We can observe the same phenomenon for the other classifiers.
+In the error analysis, we therefore focus on the LinearSVC classifier that performs the best.

-### Error Analysis
+# Error Analysis

-We analyzed the classification results from the LinearSVC model, using the confusion matrix.
-A confusion matrix is a table which summarizes the performance of a classification algorithm and shows.
-It allows to identify confusion between classes (such as one class that is commonly mislabeled as the other) The rows represent the true labels and the columns are predicted labels.
+We analyze the classification results from the best performing (LinearSVC) model, using a confusion matrix.
+A confusion matrix is a table which summarizes the performance of a classification algorithm and reveals the type of misclassifications that occur.
+In other words, it shows the classifier's confusion between classes.
+The rows in the matrix represent the true labels and the columns are predicted labels.
+A perfect classifier would have big numbers on the main diagonal and zeroes everywhere else.

 ![](images/confusion_matrix.png)

+It is obvious that the classifier has learned many significant patterns: the numbers along the diagonal are much higher that off the diagonal.
+That means true anger most often gets classified as anger, and so on.

-Based on the above table, the classifier tends to misclassify text messages with guilt, shame, and anger.
-This happens probably because the text does not have any word which characterizes its sentiment.
-On the other hand, because joy message more likely to have words such as good, like, and happy, the classifier is able to well find out if the given message is happy or not.
+On the other hand, the classifier tends to often misclassify text messages associated with guilt, shame, and anger.
+This is perhaps because it's hard to pinpoint specific words or sequences of words that characterize these sentiments.
+On the other hand, messages involving _joy_ are more likely to have words such as "good", "like", and "happy", and the classifier is able to  handle such sentiments much better.

 ### Future Work
-To be able to accurately analyze the text, we probably need to have more data to train the classifiers.
-At the same time, we can more experiment with engineering features.
-It might work if we use a Chi-squared test to find out more informative tokens.
-We might also be possible to build a deep learning for the sentimental classification.
+To improve on the current results, we probably, first and foremost, need access to more data for training.
+At the same time, adding more specific features to extract from the text may also help.
+For example, paying attention to usage of all caps, punctuation patterns, and similar things would probably improve the classifier.

+A statistical analysis of useful features through a Chi-squared test to find out more informative tokens could also provide insight.
+As in many other tasks, moving from a linear classifier to a deep learning (neural network) model would probably also boost the performance.

-### Demo
+### Example/Demo
-Using the classifier we built, we tried to predict an emoji that is associated with the test messages.
+Here are four example sentences and the emojis the classifier associates them with:

 😂 Thank you for dinner!
 😢 I don't like it